MinnPost/object-sync-for-salesforce/docs/troubleshooting.md

 - Remember to clear the plugin cache on the Fieldmaps screen.
 - If you are not able to push data to Salesforce, try with asynchronous checked, and without.
 This will tell you if your issue is related to the plugin's cron jobs.
 - To inspect your cron jobs, use the [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/) plugin.
 Make sure the Salesforce push and/or pull jobs are running as you expect them to, and make sure to check the Schedule screen to make sure the jobs are scheduled as they should be.

-#### Plugin logs
-- Make sure to use the Log Settings screen to configure logs.
-Once enabled, they are added to a custom post type called Logs in the WordPress menu.
-- If the plugin tries to create or update data, but WordPress or Salesforce encounter errors, the plugin will always try to create a log entry.
-If you see entries, review the title and content of each.

 #### Plugin mapping errors
 - If the plugin fails in the middle of creating a map between two objects, a row may be created on the Mapping Errors screen.
 If it is a push error, it will tell you the WordPress object ID it was trying to map.
 If it is a pull error, it will tell you the Salesforce ID. **You should not leave these entries.**